rgjha/data_science_basics/README.md

 16 March 2023: Read about BERT and Transformers.
 Should get more NLP reading before going there <br />
 18 March 2023: Revise statistics, probability.
 Check spaCy and revise tensorflow. <br />
 22 March 2023: In the last 4 days, submitted a notebook to Kaggle on NLP.
 Fixed bug in flight code.
 Played around with arXiv data.
 Read about LeNet 5-layer, LSTM.
-Did EDA on a Media consumption data (Deloitte).
+Did EDA on a Media consumption data (Deloitte). <br />
 23,24 March 2023: Play with Sakura data for fun.
-Continue working on Media consumption.
+Continue working on Media consumption. <br />
+25 March 2023: Work on RS, PCA, NLP topics. <br />
+26 March 2023: Content-based and collaborative RS. <br />